sakai-mirror/melete/trunk/readme/readme.txt

 	When tomcat starts, hibernate will generate the melete tables on its own by reading xml files.

+	NOTE: a.
+Make sure secondary indices on user_id column of melete_user_preference table and on course_id of melete_course_module table are created.Hibernate sometimes doesn't create it.
-	NOTE: Melete stores content in the database tables as well as in the /private/meleteDocs folder in ContentHosting.
+		  b.
+Melete stores content in the database tables as well as in the /private/meleteDocs folder in ContentHosting.
         	 Through Melete, users only have access to the /private/meleteDocs folder and not other parts of Resources.

 8. Configure Site Archive to include Melete
 	Melete now participates in Site Archive.
 Modify archive\archive-impl\pack\src\webapp\WEB-INF\components.xml, add